wordium/course-search/README.md

 Demo search functionality:
  1. Find Public Health major classes offered in the upcoming semester (the Utilitarian)
- 2. Find classes that meet L&S Breadth requirements other than Arts and Lit (the Planner)
+ 2. Find classes that meet L&S Breadth requirements (the Planner)
  3. Find classes related to sustainability (the Focused Explorer)
  4. Find classes that meet MW morning only and anytime TTh (the Utilitarian)
  5. Find backup classes with open seats (the Seeker)